octa-ai/second-repo/README.md

 # second-repo
-this is my second repo
+This is my second repo
 <br>
-author - priya
+Author - Priya